-The remuneration disclosure consists of remuneration awarded for 2014, including fixed remuneration and the upfront and deferred components of variable remuneration awarded for the year.
-Note 35 to the Annual Consolidated Financial Statements of the Bank provides additional information and disclosure regarding staff costs in 2014.
+The remuneration disclosure consists of remuneration awarded for 2015, including fixed remuneration and the upfront and deferred components of variable remuneration awarded for the year.
+Note 35 to IBBAInt Consolidated Annual Report 2015 provides additional information and disclosure regarding staff costs in 2015.

 The disclosures apply to those categories of staff whose professional activities have a material impact on the Bank's risk profile, including senior managers and other material risk takers who are in lower levels of management below the Board of Directors and the Executive Committee.
 The material risk takers are collectively referred to as "Code Staff" and have been identified in accordance with the European Commission's technical standards with respect to criteria to identify material risk takers (Commission Delegated Regulation 604/2014) (the "European Technical Standards").
-As a result of the application of the new European Technical Standards, the number of individuals identified as Code Staff has increased from 35 (2013) to 51 (2014).
+The number of individuals identified as Code Staff is 52.